 This journey isn’t over yet, but the one thing I’ve realised 100% is that there’s never a more important time to get fit than during menopause.
 We need to give our bodies the tools it needs if we want it to stay strong.

 Reconnect with your body.
 You’ll be glad you did.

-Exercise For Strength During Menopause
+Exercise For Strength to Beat Menopause Naturally

 Exercise is vital to your wellbeing as you traverse the years of menopause.
 As well as boosting your metabolism and building fitness & strength, exercise is important for your bone health.
 Oestrogen works to protect our bones and during menopause, with the sharp drop in oestrogen, women lose bone density in varying degrees.